papra-hq/owlrelay/README.md

 </p>

 <h1 align="center">
-  OwlRelay - Email to Webhook Relay
+  OwlRelay - Email to HTTP
 </h1>
 <p align="center">
   Trigger your webhooks or APIs by sending emails to generated addresses.